MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/search.md

 If the view is not available for any entity, it is not indexed, and the results are not displayed in global search.

 > [!NOTE]
-> If you change the value of Search/IndexQueryName site setting, you need to trigger a manual re-index of the build using steps defined in How to rebuild full search index?
+> If you change the value of Search/IndexQueryName site setting, you need to trigger a manual re-index of the build using steps defined in the [Rebuild full search index](#rebuild-full-search-index) section.

 ## Related site settings